saitamasahil/skyscraper/README.md

 All Skyscraper features are [well-documented](https://gemba.github.io/skyscraper/) and there's also a [F.A.Q](https://gemba.github.io/skyscraper/FAQ/) with answers.

 ## 🎮 Platforms Supported (set with '-p'):
-Check the supported platforms out-of-the-box [here](peas.json) or with `Skyscraper --help`.
+Skyscraper supports scraping of 125 platforms/systems out of the box.
+These are defined in the [peas.json](peas.json) and they also get displayed with `Skyscraper --help`.

-You can easily configure and add platforms without having the needs to edit the code source directly.
+You can configure and add platforms without having the needs to edit the code source (or file a pull request).
 This feature is achieved by adding new config files.
-You should only edit the `peas_local.json` / `platforms_idmap_local.csv` counterparts:
+You should only edit the `peas_local.json` / `platforms_idmap_local.csv` counterparts of these files:
 - [peas.json](peas.json): Describes now the supported platforms and recognized gamefile extensions by Skyscraper.
 See all details in the [platforms documentation](https://gemba.github.io/skyscraper/PLATFORMS/).
 - [platforms_idmap.csv](platforms_idmap.csv): Maps the local platform name to the platform ID of screenscraper.fr, Mobygames or The Games DB web API, this yields more accurate hits.